Marion Wallace -- Rochester

 Marion was born on Sept.
 28, 1932, in Potsdam to Frank and Lydia (Hoenk) Cordes.
 She married Kenneth "Tea" Wallace in August 1952.
 Marion was employed at Mayo Clinic and retired in 1994.
 She was a member of the VFW Women's Auxiliary.
 Marion enjoyed shopping, going to the casino, spending time with her family, especially her grandchildren, and her faithful dog, Cooper.

+A special thank you to the staff at the Plummer Home in Byron for their compassionate care for Marion.

-Due to circumstances, a private family service will be held on Wednesday, April 22.
-A memorial service for Marion will be held at Trinity Lutheran Church in Rochester with a celebration of life to follow the service.
+Due to circumstances, a private family service will be held Wednesday, April 22 at Grandview Memorial Gardens in Rochester.
+A memorial service for Marion will be held at Trinity Lutheran Church in Rochester, with a celebration of life to follow the service.
 Date and time will be announced at a later date.
-The family asks that no flowers or cards be sent at this time.
+The family requests no flowers at this time and they will provide a memorial designation when service times are announced.
 Arrangements are with Ranfranz and Vine Funeral Homes of Rochester.
 To share a special memory or online condolence, please visit www.ranfranzandvinefh.com.